qwon135/CYP-MAP/README.md

 ├── ckpt/         # directory with fine-tuned model checkpoints for inference │   ├── *.pt      # checkpoint files used during model inference
 ```

+## 📤 Command Line Usage for SoM and Metabolite Prediction

 ### ✅ When the input is SMILES:
 ```bash